raspberrypilearning/from-me-to-you/en/step_1.md

 ## Introduction

-You will create an digital card to send to someone to cheer them up or help them celebrate an occasion.
-You will decide who to make a card for and will look at cards that others have made to get ideas.
+You will create an digital, interactive card to send to someone to cheer them up or help them celebrate an occasion.
+You will decide who to make a card for and you will get investigate cards that others have made to get ideas.

-In the Challenge projects - [Looping sprites](https://learning-admin.raspberrypi.org/en/projects/looping-sprites),  [Stamping app](https://learning-admin.raspberrypi.org/en/projects/stamping-app) and [Same but different](https://learning-admin.raspberrypi.org/en/projects/same-but-different) - you used the skills you developed in the Skills pathway to create your own projects.

-You now have a range of skills which you have learnt during the Looks After Yourself Learning Journey.
-In this Independent project you will choose some of those skills to use to make your very own, original project.
+You now have a range of skills which you have learnt during the Look After Yourself Learning Journey.
+You developed skills during the Skills pathway and then, in the Challenge projects ([Looping sprites](https://learning-admin.raspberrypi.org/en/projects/looping-sprites),  [Stamping app](https://learning-admin.raspberrypi.org/en/projects/stamping-app) and [Same but different](https://learning-admin.raspberrypi.org/en/projects/same-but-different)) you created your own projects usign those skills.

 ### What you will make

+In this Independent pathway you will choose some of the skills you have learnt to make your very own, original project.

 --- no-print ---
 Click anywhere to make the rocket ship fly.
 What happens if the rocket ship flies into the star?